cognitive-engineering-lab/repo-quest/GUIDE.md

 3. Select a directory.
 RepoQuest will clone the quest repository as a subdirectory of your selected directory.
 4. Click "Create" and wait a few seconds.
 5. Open the "Quest directory" in your code editor.
-6. Click "File Issue" on the first stage.
-7. Click the "Issue" link and follow the directions.
+6. Follow the directions below to do the first chapter of the quest.

 ## Doing a Quest

-A quest is a series of programming challenges, or chapters.
-At each step, you will be given an issue describing the challenge and relevant background.
-You may also be given starter code that is part of the challenge.

-To start a chapter, click the "File issue" button.
-If a starter PR is filed, then review it and merge it.
-Then read the filed issue to understand your task.
-Then try to complete the task.
-Once you think you're done, then close the issue to start the next chapter.
+1. Click "File Issue" to start the chapter.
+2. Click the "Issue" link and read the issue.
+3. If the chapter has a "Starter PR", click that link.
+Read and merge the PR. **Make sure to pull the changes!**
+4. Follow the instructions in the issue to complete the chapter.
+5. Commit and push your local changes.
+6. Once you're done, close the issue.
+7. After a few seconds (or click "Refresh UI state"), then the next chapter should appear.

+## If You Get Stuck

 If you need help, you can review our reference solution for a given chapter.
-Click the "Help" button for a link.
-If you're still lost, you can replace your code with the reference solution by clicking "File reference solution" under "Help".
+Click the "Help" button next to the chapter title.
+If you're still lost, you can replace your code with the reference solution by clicking "File reference solution".
 This will create a solution PR that you can review and merge.

-### ⚠️ Pitfalls 🕳️
+## ⚠️ Pitfalls 🕳️

 RepoQuest has some sharp edges.
 Some are inherent to the quest concept, and some are just because RepoQuest is under development.
 Below are some pitfalls to know.